-It isn’t a matter of IT staff not caring, it’s a matter of IT not having the skillset.
-There are two obvious solutions to this problem: 1) include customer interaction in training and/or professional development for IT staff 2) have another team handle the customer interaction side of IT communications.
+It isn’t a matter of IT staff not caring, it’s a matter of IT not having the skill set.
+There are two obvious solutions to this problem:

-IT staff specialize in anticipating and preventing and/or identifying and fixing problems – it’s a waste of their time and talents to assign the communications piece to them too.
+IT staff specialize in preventing, identifying and fixing problems – it’s likely not the best use of their time and talents to assign the communications piece to them too.
 Especially when it feels like something is at the “on fire” level of urgent fix.

 Depending on the issue, it’s arguably just as important to communicate with customers promptly as it is to resolve the problem quickly.
-Shep Hyken recently called attention to TurboTax’s recovery from a significant gaffe with their end users, highlighting the 5 steps they took to remedy a crisis-level situation.
-In short:
+Shep Hyken called attention to TurboTax’s recovery from a significant gaffe with their end users, highlighting the 5 steps they took to remedy a crisis-level situation.
+In short, TurboTax:

-Not every issue will require a remedy plan (some are small enough “bumps” in the road that a post-mortem issue report will more than suffice), but for major issues, you should model your communication after a plan like the above.
+Not every issue will require a remedy plan (some are small enough “bumps” in the road that a post-mortem issue report will more than suffice).
+However, for major issues, you should model your communication after a plan like the one above from TurboTax.
 With IT focused on resolving the issue, you’ll want to task another team with timely communication.

 There are at least four reasons why marketing staff are better candidates for communicating with customers about IT issues than IT staff themselves.

 But what about the technical issue itself?
-How can Marketing understand it?
-After all, they spend their time interacting with customers, not working with hardware and virtual environments.
-The key is to set up the basics of downtime communication when NOT in the midst of a crisis.
-This way, IT can verify that the messages Marketing plans to send correspond to the potential issues appropriately.
+How can Marketing understand and discuss it with customers?
+After all, marketing staff spend their time interacting with customers, not working with hardware and virtual environments.
+The key is to set up the basics of downtime communication when your organization is NOT in the midst of a crisis.
+This way, IT can verify that the messages Marketing plans to share are appropriate before they share them.

 There are tools available today that allow you to integrate your IT staff’s own internal monitoring and alert system with a customer communication system.
 Using StatusCast, you can quickly and easily set-up marketing-friendly alerts to end users, “translating” the techie lingo of IT’s application performance management system into something more intelligible to end users.
 Once the initial set-up is complete, the alerts can be programmed to go out automatically or to wait for approval before being released to end users.

-You can learn more about how an application status page can help improve downtime communication here.
+Learn more about how an IT status page can help improve downtime communication here.